ulissesalmeida/mehcoding.github.io/_posts/2020-09-05-a-quick-style-guide-update-for-elixir-1-11.md

 title:  A Quick Style Guide Update for Elixir 1.11
 date:   2020-09-05
 author: Ulisses Almeida
-categories: Elixir 1.11 is coming and bringing new data constructors compile checks that will change a little bit the safest way to write Elixir code.
-The good news is: it is for the best.
-The update will make your structs attribute access less verbose and straightforward.
+categories: Elixir
 lang: en
-excerpt: "Elixir 1.11 ."
+excerpt: "Elixir 1.11 is coming and bringing new data constructors compile checks that will change a little bit the safest way to write Elixir code.
+The good news is: it is for the best.
+The update will make your structs attribute access less verbose and straightforward."
 image: /assets/elixir_guide.jpg
 ---